The Bankrate promise

 Money market funds are likely going to earn competitive yields that keep pace with changes in the market, McBride says.
 So, if there is money that you want ready to trade at a moment’s notice, this may be a good spot for that bucket of money.

-For the other money that you’re not going to invest, there are FDIC-insured savings accounts earning as much as 2.26 percent APY.
+For the other money that you’re not going to invest, there are FDIC-insured savings accounts available that are earning more than 5 percent APY.
 You’re not likely to find those yields in a brokerage account savings account.

 “The FDIC-insured bank accounts that most brokerages are offering are going to pay next to nothing because the brokerage is getting the return on your cash.
 Not you,” McBride says.